 Gaming is fun but Learning can sometimes be a bit of a grind, so weaving the two together can elevate your online course material to provide an engaging experience.
 Gaming releases feel-good chemicals such as endorphins, dopamine, and serotonin, while also reducing cortisol levels which places you in the perfect headspace for learning.

-When it comes to educating students in a topic of interest, the aim is to create an environment that is conducive to both receiving and retaining information properly.
+When it comes to educating students on a topic of interest, the aim is to create an environment that is conducive to both receiving and retaining information properly.

 If converting a lesson into a more playful, game-based form of education can help both increase and decrease the specific brain chemicals required for optimal learning, then it should go without saying that gamified learning will see a gradual rise in eLearning courses as past preconceptions are left to rest and more educational bodies embrace the validity of the learning method.